awsdocs/amazon-ec2-auto-scaling-user-guide/doc_source/AutoScalingGroupLifecycle.md

 The following scale out events direct the Auto Scaling group to launch EC2 instances and attach them to the group:
 + You manually increase the size of the group\.
 For more information, see [Manual Scaling](as-manual-scaling.md)\.
 + You create a scaling policy to automatically increase the size of the group based on a specified increase in demand\.
-For more information, see [Dynamic Scaling](as-scale-based-on-demand.md)\.
+For more information, see [Dynamic Scaling for Amazon EC2 Auto Scaling](as-scale-based-on-demand.md)\.
 + You set up scaling by schedule to increase the size of the group at a specific time\.
-For more information, see [Scheduled Scaling](schedule_time.md)\.
+For more information, see [Scheduled Scaling for Amazon EC2 Auto Scaling](schedule_time.md)\.

 When a scale out event occurs, the Auto Scaling group launches the required number of EC2 instances, using its assigned launch configuration\.
 These instances start in the `Pending` state\.
 If you add a lifecycle hook to your Auto Scaling group, you can perform a custom action here\.
 For more information, see [Lifecycle Hooks](#as-lifecycle-hooks)\.